How to use Nespresso compatible capsules

-We found you may need to press the capsule lever more firmly than with a Nespresso pod.
+We found you may need to press the capsule lever more firmly than you would with a Nespresso pod.

-Don’t forget to empty the container of used capsules frequently - an overfull pod bin might stop new capsules loading correctly.
+Don’t forget to empty the container of used capsules frequently - an overflowing pod bin might stop new capsules loading correctly.

-Until a few years ago, Nespresso pods were the only capsules you could use in your Nespresso machine.
-But a 2014 French court ruling led to Nespresso sharing information on its coffee machines with manufacturers of compatible capsules, and you can now use Nespresso-compatible capsules in your coffee machine without having to worry about them automatically voiding your machine's warranty.
+Nespresso-brand pods used to be the only type you could use in your machine, but a 2014 French court ruling forced Nespresso to cooperate with compatible capsule makers, and you can now use Nespresso-compatible capsules in most Nespresso Original coffee machines without having to worry about them automatically voiding your machine's warranty.*

 Damage that’s caused by compatible capsules won’t be covered by the warranty, but it’s the manufacturer's responsibility to prove that any defects that arise during the warranty period are the result of compatible capsule use, and not due to the machine’s materials or workmanship.

 Always check that the pod you are using is compatible with your specific model of Nespresso machine.
 Most compatible capsules are not meant to be used with built-in or commercial machines, and some have additional exceptions.

 Your rights if things go wrong